redblade/confservicedss/doc/optimisations/optimisation_scenarios.md

 ```
 result: example-app-ho is scaled OUT adding a replica

-<u><b>test scenario#2.2</b></u> - scaling IN because of low resource usage after a grace period without SLA violations
+<u><b>test #2.2</b></u> - scaling IN because of low resource usage after a grace period without SLA violations

 simulate low CPU usage stopping the 'stress' tool

 result: after some minutes, example-app-ho is scaled IN, removing a replica

+<h2> DSS SCENARIO #3:  </h2>
+<H4>Test environment: "cloud-edge"</h4>
-<h2> DSS SCENARIO GROUP#3: optimisation of type 'resource', offloading to the edge/cloud based on SLA violations received and resources available </h2>
+<H4>Goal: show how Apps are offloaded to the edge/cloud nodes based on SLA violations received and resources available </H4>

 <u><b>initial configuration</b></u>

-App example-app-ve is running (cpu/mem requests are 250, edge node capacity is 300)
+App example-app-ve is configured with "resource" optimisation, vertical scaling, has cpu/mem requests are 250, is started and running.
+Please note edge edge nodes have cpu/mem capacity 300/300.

-<u><b>test scenario#3.1</b></u> - offloading to the cloud when scaling UP would be necessary BUT edge resources are not sufficient
+<u><b>test #3.1</b></u> - offloading to the cloud when scaling UP would be necessary BUT edge resources are not sufficient
 simulate high CPU usage with 'stress'

 ```